mkiang/ca_vaccination_impact/README.md

 <img src="./plots/fig01_age_groups_std_rates.jpg" width="700px" style="display: block; margin: auto;" />

-This is reproducible code for our forthcoming paper, [“Recent Shifts in Racial/Ethnic Disparities in COVID-19 Mortality in the Vaccination Period in California”](TODO), which uses **restricted-access**, decedent-level death certificate data from the California Department of Public Health (CDPH) to systematically examine racial/ethnic disparities in COVID-19 deaths during the vaccination period.
+This is reproducible code for our recent *Journal of General Internal Medicine* paper, [“Recent Shifts in Racial/Ethnic Disparities in COVID-19 Mortality in the Vaccination Period in California”](https://link.springer.com/article/10.1007/s11606-021-07380-6), which uses **restricted-access**, decedent-level death certificate data from the California Department of Public Health (CDPH) to systematically examine racial/ethnic disparities in COVID-19 deaths during the vaccination period.
 The full citation is:

-> Riley AR\*, Kiang MV\*, Chen Y-H, Bibbins-Domingo K, and Glymour MM.
-> Recent Shifts in Racial/Ethnic Disparities in COVID-19 Mortality in
+> Riley AR†, Kiang MV†, Chen Y-H, Bibbins-Domingo K, & Glymour MM, Recent shifts in racial/ethnic disparities in COVID-19 mortality in the vaccination period in California, Journal of General Internal Medicine (February 2022), doi: 10.1007/s11606-021-07380-6. †First authors contributed equally.
-> the Vaccination Period in California.
-Forthcoming. \*Authors
-> contributed equally.

 ## Issues